kefayet93/DSP-Tutorials/README.md

 # Least Squares FIR Filter Design: Applications in DSP Wireless System Design

 This repository contains Digital Signal Processing (DSP) algorithms implemented in Python.
-We start with the implementation of a basic finite impulse response (FIR) filter using Least-Squares (LS) estimation method for estimating the filter coefficients.
+We begin with the implementation of a basic finite impulse response (FIR) filter using the Least-Squares (LS) estimation method to estimate the filter coefficients.

 ## What is Least-Squares FIR Filter Design?
 ** Least Squares (LS)-based estimation is a method of estimating the frequency response of a discrete-time (DT) system.